zebeeb/MTD-R/Docs/prompts.md

 are these changes inline with @Docs/project rules.md  @Docs/TechStack rules.md? analysis in the light of the balance between simplicity, bugs prevention, and scalability. note that this is the potential project scale scope @Docs/project scope.md

 ## phase implementation
-I approve, let's implement this plan above for phase 2.4 in @Setup Plan.md
+I approve, let's implement this plan for phase 1.1 @Docs/setup plans/expo-setup.md

-- this is to serve the project @Project Scope
+- this is to serve the project @Docs/project scope.md
-- follow the rules in @Stack rules   @Implementation rules
+- follow the rules in @Docs/TechStack rules.md
-- stricktly follow the @.windsurfrules
+- stricktly follow the @Docs/project rules.md

 # Code review
 I want you to review your own code in phase 2.4 from the @Setup Plan.md , following the @Code Review rules